weedo3d/Tina2Upgradefirmware/README.md

 ## Upload firmware

-TINA2S uses a customized bootloader, which requires a customized download program for firmware update.
+TINA2 Upgrade uses a customized bootloader, which requires a customized download program for firmware update.

 The Windows version of the download program WEEDOIAP.exe is located in the /buildroot/upload/Win directory.